jbj0005/AutoLoanCalculator/README.md

 ## Distance From Home

-- Home address defaults to `4240 Miami Ave Melbourne, FL 32904`.
+- Optionally set your Home ZIP or full address using the "Update Home Address" button in the Vehicle card.
-- You can change it in Settings; geocoded and cached in your browser.
+- The address is geocoded and cached locally in your browser; clear or update it anytime.
-- Vehicle location is geocoded when you leave the Location field or when saving a vehicle.
+- Vehicle location is geocoded when you type in the modal or when saving a vehicle.
 - Distance uses the Haversine formula (great-circle distance).

 Note: Geocoding uses OpenStreetMap Nominatim for light, personal use.
 For heavier usage, bring your own geocoding provider + key.